- OUR PRACTICE

 Why is Sedation Dentistry Important for Patients with Anxiety?

-Patients who suffer from dental anxiety often avoid their dentist, and don't get the quality dental care they deserve.
+Patients who suffer from dental anxiety often avoid their dentists and don't get the quality dental care they deserve.
 The American Dental Association (ADA) recommends that patients should attend a dental check-up once or twice per year.
-This gives your dentist the opportunity to check your dental health and gums, as well as detect any potential problems early, while they require minimal intervention.
+This gives your dentist the opportunity to check your dental health and gums, as well as to detect any potential problems early, while they require minimal intervention.

 Detecting Dental Issues Early

 Failing to attend regular dental check-ups means that problems such as gingivitis and light decay can worsen, and treating them could become a lengthier and more invasive process.
-The fear of discomfort will only be exascerbated, when you need more advanced dental work.
+The fear of discomfort will only be exacerbated, when you need more advanced dental work.
 Advanced treatments also tend to be considerably more expensive.
 Catching a problem as early as possible is better for your oral health and your bank balance.

 A Healthy Mouth is a Healthy Body